enpage/enpage/docs/guides/templates/rendering/loops.md

 ### Usage inside `<template>` tags

-You can also loop through your Data Sources using the `{% for %}` tag.
+Loop through your Data Sources using the `{% for %}` tag.

 ::: warning Important

 - The `{% for %}` tag **must** be enclosed in a `<template>` tag.
-- Datasources are directly accessible in the template using the `data` object.
+- Data Sources are directly accessible in the template using the `data` object.
 - Inside `<template>` tags, all Liquid expressions are evaluated.
 There is **no need** to use the `ep-bind` attribute inside any children.
   :::